 1. Connect to the Internet source

-Note: I assume that you’re using a modem (or gateway) that has already been activated.
-If it’s a new device entirely, you will need to call the service provider to activate it first.
+Note: If you use cable Internet, I assume you’re using a modem (or gateway) that has already been activated.
+If it’s a new cable modem, you will need to call the service provider to activate it first.

 2. Connect your computer to the router